 Many Western missionaries in the 19th and 20th centuries sought to bring the custom to an end.
 Perhaps the most famous example was documented by the English missionary Gladys Aylward ➚ in the book ‘The Inn of the Eight Happinesses’ which became a Hollywood epic film in 1959 as the ‘Inn of the Sixth Happiness’ ➚.
 In these days of strong anti-foreigner feeling these well-meant initiatives may actually have delayed its abandonment as foot-binding was perceived as part of distinctive Chinese culture under threat from foreign powers.

 The process of foot-binding started at a very young age (between the ages of 2 and 6) , when the bones are still supple.
+It was too late to start the process after the age of ten.
 The main bones were deliberately broken.
 The four smaller toes of each foot are gradually bent downwards and inwards.
 To achieve this, the feet are bound with wet cloths that shrink on drying compressing the foot.
+The binding cloths were kept on day and night during the whole time that the feet continued to grow.
 After gradual bending over a few years the big toe curved downwards and the four other toes are wrapped underneath forming a very high instep.
 It was considered that the shorter the length of foot the more attractive it was.
-Three Chinese inches was considered the ideal with the description 三寸金莲 San Cun Jin Lian ‘three-inch golden lotus’.
+Three Chinese inches was considered the ideal with the description 三寸金莲 San Cun Jin Lian ‘three-inch golden lotus’ although four or five inches was the most that could normally be achieved.
 Even as late as the 1950s it was said female beauty was 30% pretty face but 70% lily feet.
-Women walked on the bent-over toes making walking slow and painful.
+Women walked slowly and painfully on the bent-over toes.
+It put them in danger in case of fires - they could not run away.
 Some considered the inability to walk or easily run away a means by which men controlled their women, but the practice was carried out in the home by mothers on their own daughters.

 According to one story the custom began around 580CE in emulation of an Emperor 's favorite concubine.
-Another story is from the Song dynasty(around 965CE) of Emperor Liyu's infatuation with a dancer.
+Another story is from the Song dynasty(around 965CE) of Emperor Liyu's infatuation with a dancer and another that it began with Xiao Baojuan ➚ (483?501).
 It grew very slowly as a badge of wealth and ambition, at first only within the leading families at the Imperial court.
 By 1000CE it had become widespread and for centuries thereafter about half of all girls had their feet bound.
-It became a badge of wealth and ambition as a successful marriage could turn around a family's fortunes.
-Only minority peoples and poor families who needed girls to carry out physical labor did not do it.
-The tradition became so entrenched that when Qing Emperor Kangxi banned the practice in 1664 he had to admit defeat and revoke the ban was withdrawn four years later.
+It became a badge of wealth and gentility as a successful marriage could turn around a family's fortunes.
+Only minority peoples and very poor families who needed girls to carry out physical labor did not do it.
+The tradition became so entrenched that when Qing Emperor Kangxi banned the practice in 1664 he had to admit defeat and revoke the ban four years later.
 One of the reforms brought in by the Taiping rebels was the prohibition of foot-binding.
 Foot-binding came to an end towards the fall of the Qing dynasty.